Lampspap/Lampspap/README.md

 - 👋 Hi, I’m @Lampspap
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning automation tools
+- 🌱 I’m currently expending in IT project management
-- 💞️ I’m looking to collaborate on mobile testing
 - 📫 How to reach me?
 Just text me!

 <!---